trifacta/floating-elephants/README.md

 sudo route -n add -net 172.17.0.0 $DOCKER_HOST_IP
 ```

-If you're using [`docker-machine`](https://docs.docker.com/machine/) instead, replace the first line with
+If you're using [`docker-machine`](https://docs.docker.com/machine/), replace the first line with the following:

 ```
 export DOCKER_HOST_IP=$(docker-machine ip $DOCKER_MACHINE_NAME)
 ```

-To remove these settings at a later point, run
+To remove these settings at a later point, run the following:

 ```
 sudo rm /etc/resolver/dockerdomain